Canpake/Canpake.github.io/content/3-coding-techniques/using-libraries/libdq.md

 - `$lhs` - An associative array, representing the expression on the left hand side of the operator.
 - `$rhs` - An associative array, representing the expression on the right hand side of the operator.
 - `$operator` - A string; defaults to `=`.
 The operator to display between the expressions from `$lhs` and `$rhs`.
-- `$backticks` - Can be `true`; defaults to `false`.
+- `$backticks` - Boolean; defaults to `false`.
 Controls whether the result is returned with or without backticks - generally used for convenience.

 The function returns a string of the equation that will be displayed properly with AsciiMath.